manetu/security-token/README.md

 ## Prerequisites

-You will need a PKCS11 compatible HSM and its SDK.
+You will need a PKCS11-compatible HSM and its SDK.
 Examples:

 - [YubiHSM](https://www.yubico.com/products/hardware-security-module/)
 - [CloudHSM](https://aws.amazon.com/cloudhsm/)

-If you don't have access to a physical HSM, you may also use the [SoftHSM2](https://github.com/opendnssec/SoftHSMv2) emulator.
-SoftHSM2 provides a full PKCS11 compatible interface but stores key material on the host's filesystem, so it is not as secure as an actual tamper-resistant hardware device.
+You may also use the [SoftHSM2](https://github.com/opendnssec/SoftHSMv2) emulator if you don't have access to a physical HSM.
+SoftHSM2 provides a PKCS11-compatible interface but stores key material on the host's filesystem, so it is not as secure as an actual tamper-resistant hardware device.
 YMMV.

 ## Setup